Applying to Instrumental Access:

 Yes, we have been impacted, as have many of our awardees and supporters around the world.

-Seeding Labs is based in the Northeastern United States, which was one of the hardest-hit regions in the first wave of the pandemic in this country.
+Seeding Labs is based in the Northeastern United States, which was one of the hardest-hit regions in the first wave of the pandemic in the US.
 Most of our equipment donors are located nearby and were similarly impacted.

 As a result, the pace of our operations slowed down during the second and third quarters of 2020.
 Thankfully, as of September 2020, things have improved to the point where we are able to operate at full capacity again.
 We now expect to meet our commitments in 2021 and beyond.